coast fire coast fire calculator coast fi

 Coast FIRE: stop saving and let compound interest grow your nest egg to financial independence

-Coast FIRE is the point where your current savings, left to grow through compound interest alone, will reach your full Financial Independence number by retirement age — meaning you can stop saving and only earn enough to cover today’s expenses.
+Coast FIRE is the point where your current savings, left alone to compound, will reach your full Financial Independence number by retirement age.
+Hit it and you can stop saving entirely.
+From then on you only need to earn enough to cover today’s expenses.

 How Coast FIRE Works